curl/everything-curl/libcurl.md

 workings.
 Not to mention when you're debugging and need yto understand what to do next when things don't go as you intended them.

+The most basic libcurl using application can be as small as just a couple of lines of code, but applications will of course need more code than so.

 ## Basic design

 The fundamentals you need to lear with libcurl: first you create an "easy